How to Write a Great Cover Letter

-A cover letter (or ‘covering letter’) is a document you often send in with your CV as part of an application.
+A cover letter (or ‘covering letter’) is a document you often send in with your CV or resume as part of an application.
 In the days of postal applications, it was traditionally placed as the front cover of your CV, hence the origin of the name.
 Although CVs are best if tailored to each individual application, they are, by nature, generalised.
 Given that they must always describe your past achievements and experiences, they don’t tend to change much… A cover letter, on the other hand, should be specifically targeted to the individual application!

 A cover letter is your chance to tell the employer why you want the job, and, more importantly, why they should want you.
 Whilst a CV is a brilliantly concise way of showing your experience, it doesn’t allow for much personality to shine through and so your cover letter is an opportunity to make yourself stand out from the crowd, and sell your skills.